Facts and Figures

 Minute Maid Park's seats are a deep green to match the retro look and design of the ballpark.

-Fans sampling the various Minute Maid Park ticket options will find the following at Houston's new ballpark: seats on top of the action, various one-of-a-kind amenities like the Minute Maid Squeeze Play, the newly renovated Centerfield area, and panoramic views of the ballpark and spectacular views of the downtown Houston skyline.
+Fans sampling the various Minute Maid Park ticket options will find the following: seats on top of the action, panoramic views of the ballpark and spectacular views of the downtown Houston skyline.

-Newly renovated for the 2017 season, the Centerfield area offers fans a place to gather and indulge in some the ballpark's newest food options, including Shake Shack, Torchy's Tacos and the Budweiser Brew House.
+Renovated for the 2017 season, the Center Field area offers fans a place to gather and indulge in popular food options, including Shake Shack, Torchy's Tacos and the Budweiser Brew House.

 One of the most popular seating areas are the Crawford Boxes, located in left field.
 This area provides fans with a unique perspective of what it is like to be a Major League outfielder.

-The Astros' Suites, located between the Club Level and Terrace Deck, provide the ultimate in luxury and comfort for watching Major League Baseball.
+The Astros' Suites, located on the Bank of America Suite Level between the Honda Club Level and Terrace Deck, provide the ultimate in luxury and comfort for watching Major League Baseball.
 Beautifully appointed with a bar/buffet, socializing area and closed-circuit TVs, the suites offer privacy and comfort for personal and business entertainment.
 Sliding glass doors open to stadium chairs that are designed to seat guests in two rows.